todun/workshop-temp/Lab-Guide.md

 4\.
 On the "Specify Details" page, give your Stack a name, such as "ZombieWorkshopStack".

 5\.
 For the parameter section, if you want to develop with a team and would like to create IAM Users in your account to grant them access, then specify how many teammates/users you want to be created in the **NumberOfIAMUsers** box.
 Otherwise, leave it defaulted to 0 and no additional users will be created.
+Click **Next**.

+6\.
+On the "Options" page, leave the defaults and click **Next**.

+7\.
+On the "Review" page, verify your selections, then scroll to the bottom and acknowledge that your Stack will launch IAM resources for you.
+Then click **Create** to launch your stack.

+8\.
+Your stack will take about 3 minutes to launch and you can track its progress in the "Events" tab.
+When it is done creating, the status will change to "CREATE_COMPLETE".

+9\.
+Click the "Outputs" tab and click the link for "MyChatRoomURL".
+This should open your chat application in a new tab.

+10\.
+In your chat application, type your name (or a fun username!) in the "User Name" field, then begin typing messages in the textbox at the bottom of the screen where it displays "Enter a message and save humanity".

+11\.
+Your messages should begin showing up in the central chat pane window.
+Feel free to share the URL with your teammates, have them login and begin chatting as a group!

+**The baseline chat application is now configured and functional!
+There is still important functionality missing and the Lambda Signal Corps needs you to build it out...so get started below!**

 ### 1\.
 Typing Indicator